-Things such as tree sap, insects, acid rain, bird droppings and harmful UV rays all have the potential to do serious damage to a caravan, ultimately wrecking its resale value and its external aesthetics.
+Things such as tree sap, insects, acid rain, bird droppings and harmful UV rays all have the potential to do serious damage to a caravan, ultimately negatively impacting its resale value and ruining the external aesthetics.

 Most people who are against using a caravan cover have unfortunately had negative experiences with low-quality varieties.
 However, it's quite easy to avoid buying a low-quality cover if you have an idea of what to look for.